Aidan-McGuire/terminal_crawler/README.md

 This is a CLI screenscraper that crawls Turing School's Terminal looking for broken project links.
 I built this app in an effort to give back to the Turing community.
 I plan to create a version of this app that emails the owners of the broken links to notify them; however, for the sake of those individuals inboxes that repo will be private.

 At the moment Turing's Terminal is host to 121 alumni profiles.
 The app takes quite a while to run due to the number of links to check and more importantly the number of projects hosted on free, slow to wake up, Heroku servers.
+Due to this limitation I have found this project to be a perfect candidate to learn and explore threading in ruby.

 Ruby Version 3.0.0

 ### Set Up Instructions